TomTruyen/github-backup-script/README.md

 - GITHUB_TOKEN="[ACCESS TOKEN HERE]" e.g.: "abcdefghij123456798" <br/>
 - OUTPUT_PATH="[YOUR OUTPUT_PATH HERE]" e.g.: "~/Desktop/Backups" <br/>

+Ensure you have your SSH key stored in `~/.ssh`:

+- `id_ed25519` and `id_ed25519.pub` should be present in the `~/.ssh` directory.
+- If you use a different SSH key, modify the Dockerfile to copy the correct key files.

 ## Run

 1. cd to the directory of the script <br/>